Find, install, and uninstall applications from the Microsoft Store

 Automatic app updates

-Automatic updates apply to Microsoft Store or Microsoft Store for Business apps, and they can be updated automatically only if they have been installed directly from the Store.
-If installed from Intune, IT can push updates down from MDM by syncing with the Microsoft Store for Business for the latest available version for the app.
+Automatic updates apply to Microsoft Store apps, and they can be updated automatically only if they have been installed directly from the Store or installed using the store package via Intune.
+If installed from Intune using a private package, IT can push updates down from MDM.

 How automatic updates work